109Shruti/Online-Payment-Fraud-Detection/README.md

     4️⃣ Scalability & User-Friendly integration

-We welcome contributions from the open-source community to enhance the project.
+Comments and suggestion are welcomed to enhance the project.